Investors got hosed when Trump’s tariffs tanked markets. Some of America’s billionaires managed to sell before the plunge

 Together, the top 10 insider sellers sold more than 28 million shares of their companies, worth a combined $3.9 billion, during the first quarter, the data shows.
 That was before markets took a precipitous drop when Trump announced on April 2 widespread tariff hikes on America’s trading partners.
 Trump has since flip-flopped on many of those tariff plans, but uncertainty has continued to roil markets.

 Bloomberg first reported on The Washington Service data.
-Representatives for Zuckerberg, Dimon and Catz did not immediately respond to requests for comment.
+Representatives for Zuckerberg and Catz did not immediately respond to requests for comment.
+A representative for Dimon said his sale was pre-planned and disclosed months before.

 Corporate executives generally offload stock at regularly scheduled intervals, and there’s no indication that the top sellers were looking to get ahead of the tariff announcement.
 Still, the timing meant they suffered smaller losses in the value of their stock holdings than if they had sold weeks later.